 Debrie High Speed Cine camera, Series H. Serial No 221.
 High speed cine camera for 35mm film in 400 foot external magazine.
 No lens.
 With double claw intermittent with double registration pin device.
 Single continuous sprocket.
 Critical focusing system on front of film.
 Rotary footage counter.
 Speed indicator, calibrated 48-240fps.
-Electric motor drive 1/8Hp, 24v DC, 1000 rpm 7 amps, manufactured by Arthur Kingston.
+Electric motor drive 1/8Hp, 24v DC, 1000 rpm 7 amps, motor fited by Arthur Kingston.
 On off switch and speed control (replacing original hand drive).
 Used by Arthur Kingston to film Grand National.

 A high speed 35mm cine camera, series H, No. 221, for film in external 400 foot magazines, by Andre Debrie, France, 1950.